James L. Brooks

 Birthdaymai 9, 1940

-BiographyJames Lawrence Brooks (born May 9, 1940) is an American director, producer, screenwriter and co-founder of Gracie Films.
-He co-created the sitcoms The Mary Tyler Moore Show, Taxi, and The Simpsons and directed the films Terms of Endearment (1983), Broadcast News (1987), and As Good as It Gets (1997).
-He received numerous accolades including three Academy Awards, 22 Emmy Awards, and a Golden Globe Award.
+BiographyJames Lawrence Brooks (born May 9, 1940) is an American director, producer and screenwriter.
+He is the founder of Gracie Films and co-created the sitcoms The Mary Tyler Moore Show, Taxi, and The Simpsons.
+He also directed the films Terms of Endearment (1983), Broadcast News (1987), and As Good as It Gets (1997).
+In a career spanning six decades, Brooks received numerous accolades including three Academy Awards, 22 Emmy Awards, and a Golden Globe Award.

 Brooks started his career as an usher at CBS, going on to write for the CBS News broadcasts.
 He moved to Los Angeles in 1965 to work on David L. Wolper's documentaries.
 He wrote for My Mother the Car and My Friend Tony and created the series Room 222.
 Grant Tinker hired Brooks and producer Allan Burns at MTM Productions to create The Mary Tyler Moore Show in 1970.
 Brooks and Burns then created two successful spin-offs from Mary Tyler Moore: Rhoda (a comedy) and Lou Grant (a drama).
 Brooks left MTM Productions in 1978 to co-create the sitcom Taxi (1978–1983).

-In 1986, Brooks founded Gracie Films, a television and film company.
+In 1986, Brooks founded Gracie Films, a film and television production company.
 Although he did not intend to do so, Brooks returned to television in 1987 as the producer of The Tracey Ullman Show.
-He hired cartoonist Matt Groening to create a series of shorts for the show, which led in 1989 to a half-hour television series titled The Simpsons.
-The Simpsons won numerous awards and is still running after over 35 years.
-Brooks also co-produced and co-wrote the 2007 film adaptation of the show, The Simpsons Movie.
-In total, Brooks has received 62 Emmy nominations, winning 22 of them.
+He hired cartoonist Matt Groening to create a series of shorts for the show, which led in 1989 to The Simpsons.
+It won numerous awards and is still running after over 35 years.
+Brooks also co-produced and co-wrote The Simpsons Movie (2007).
+Brooks has received 62 Emmy nominations, winning 22 of them.

 Biography from the Wikipedia article James L. Brooks.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.